 Other changes include a tweak to the keyboard layout, where you will now find a more condensed set of keys, and the previous navigation controls, which I found irritating and ‘fiddly’, have been replaced by a more convenient almost ‘d-pad’ like control.
 Apart from that, the circular QWERTY keys are still pretty much the same, with the page turning controls again as they were except a slight change in length.

 Amazon has also increased the internal storage to a respectable 4GB, meaning even more books to keep you occupied during those autumn and winter months, as the device will begin retailing at the end of August.

 Plus, another bonus on the new model is the extended battery life over the already impressive endurance of the previous models such as the Kindle 2.
 Now, the Kindle is said to provide over a month of wireless-free reading and ten days with wireless turned on.

 Now, Amazon has been under a lot of pressure of late with their range of e-readers, as have other manufacturers of rival devices to include more multimedia content in their devices, especially since the launch of the Apple iPad and the release of Kindle app on the iPhone and Android platforms.

-However, personally I believe it would be detrimental to the experience simply reducing battery life and hardly improving what is essentially still reading, and it seems that Amazon’s Jeff Bezos agrees, telling the Wall Street Journal that “For the vast majority of books, adding video and animation is not going to be helpful.
+However, I believe it would be detrimental to the experience merely reducing battery life and hardly improving what is mainly still reading, and it seems that Amazon’s Jeff Bezos agrees, telling the Wall Street Journal that “For the vast majority of books, adding video and animation is not going to be helpful.
 It is distracting rather than enhancing.
 You are not going to improve Hemingway by adding video snippets.”
-He also went on to day, that “there are going to be 100 companies making LCD [screen] tablets… why would we want to be 101?
+He also went on today, that “there are going to be 100 companies making LCD [screen] tablets… why would we want to be 101?
 I like building a purpose-built reading device.
 I think that is where we can make a real contribution.”